diggens42/ft_ping/notes.md

 The key challenges in your C implementation will be proper checksum calculation, handling the raw socket mechanics, and parsing the received packets correctly to extract timing information.

+**inetutils2.0 ping list of options**

+Usage: ping [OPTION...]
+HOST ...
+Send ICMP ECHO_REQUEST packets to network hosts.

+Options controlling ICMP request types:
+  --address           send ICMP_ADDRESS packets (root only) --echo              send ICMP_ECHO packets (default) --mask              same as --address
+  --timestamp         send ICMP_TIMESTAMP packets
+  -t, --type=TYPE     send TYPE packets

+Options valid for all request types:
+  -c, --count=COUNT   stop after sending (and receiving) COUNT ECHO_RESPONSE packets -d, --debug         set the SO_DEBUG option on the socket being used -f, --flood         flood ping; outputs packets as fast as they come back or 100 times per second, whichever is more -i, --interval=WAIT wait WAIT seconds between sending each packet -l, --preload=PRELOAD
+                       if preload is specified, ping sends that many packets as fast as possible before falling into normal mode of behavior
+  -n, --numeric       numeric output only; no attempt will be made to lookup symbolic names for host addresses -p, --pattern=PATTERN
+                       specify up to 16 "pad" bytes to fill out the packet you send -q, --quiet         quiet output; only summary is printed at start and finish -R, --route         record route; includes RECORD_ROUTE option; prints the route -r, --ignore-routing
+                       bypass normal routing and send directly to a host on an attached network -s, --size=PACKETSIZE
+                       specify the number of data bytes to send -v, --verbose       verbose output; lists non-ECHO_RESPONSE ICMP packets received --ttl=N             set packet time-to-live to N
+  -T, --tos=NUM       set Type-of-Service (TOS) to NUM -w, --timeout=N     stop after N seconds of sending packets -W, --linger=N      number of seconds to wait for response before quitting --ip-timestamp=FLAG
+                       include timestamp option; FLAG is one of "tsonly" or "tsaddr"

+  -?, --help          display this help list
+  --usage             display a short usage message -V, --version       print the program version

 ### TO DO